ZarnackGroup/racoon_clip/docs/tutorial.rst

 ------------------------------
 racoon_clip produces a variety of files during the different steps of the workflow.
 The files you will likely want to use downstream of racoon_clip are:

-- **a summary on the perforemd steps** called Report.html.
+- **a summary of the performed steps** called Report.html.

-- **the sample-wise whole aligned reads after duplicate removal in .bam format**.
+- **The sample-wise whole aligned reads after duplicate removal in .bam format**.
 You can find them in the folder results/aligned/<sample_name>.Aligned.sortedByCoord.out.duprm.bam together with the corresponding .bam.bai files.

-- **the group-wise whole aligned reads after duplicate removal in .bam format.** There will be one .bam file for each group you specified in the group.txt file.
-If no group is specified, you get a file called all.bam were all samples are merged.
+- **The group-wise whole aligned reads after duplicate removal in .bam format.** There will be one .bam file for each group you specified in the group.txt file.
+If no group is specified, you get a file called all.bam where all samples are merged.
 They are located in the results/bam_merged/ folder.

-- **the sample-wise single nucleotide crosslink files in .bw format.**: The files are split up into the plus and minus strand.
+- **The sample-wise single nucleotide crosslink files in .bw format.**: The files are split up into the plus and minus strands.
 They are located at results/bw/<sample_name>sortedByCoord.out.duprm.minus.bw and results/bw/<sample_name>sortedByCoord.out.duprm.plus.bw.

-- **the group-wise single nucleotide crosslink files in .bw format.**: The files are split up into the plus and minus strand.
+- **The group-wise single nucleotide crosslink files in .bw format.**: The files are split up into the plus and minus strands.
 They are located at results/bw_merged/<sample_name>sortedByCoord.out.duprm.minus.bw and results/bw_merged/<sample_name>sortedByCoord.out.duprm.plus.bw.

 Customising racoon_clip
 ---------------------------------------------------
 racoon_clip offers many options to customise the workflow for your data.
-All setting can be passed to racoon either in the commandline or via a config file.
+All settings can be passed to racoon either in the command line or via a config file.
 For a full list of options please have a look at `options <all_options>` and

 .. code:: bash